• Skip to main content

 English expression: To pick someone’s brains

-By Admin 1 Comment
+July 25, 2014 by Admin 1 Comment

 To pick someone's brains is a common English expression that we use when we want to get information from someone about a certain topic.More often than not, someone will know more about a subject than you.
 You will need to ask that person to give you the information you need.The meaning is to ask a person for advice about a subject that they have knowledge … [Read more...] about English expression: To pick someone’s brains